WasserX/SpotifyController/README.md

 # SpotifyController
 A web based remote control for spotify running on Linux-based systems.
-It uses the D-BUS interface to control spotify and retrieve the current track information.
+It uses the *D-BUS* interface to control spotify and retrieve the current track information.
+It also has a simple support to control *PulseAudio* volume.

 ## How to Use it
 SpotifyController depends on `cherrypy` so you need to install it first.